-- Do you properly understand risks arising from third party service providers? - [b] Do you undertake due diligence before engaging third party service providers? - [c] Do you assess third parties for cyber security or data protection risks? - Do you have obligations in your contracts with third parties requiring them to take steps to keep data secure? - [e] If you use cloud storage, do you have contractual rights to be notified quickly of potential security issues?
+- (a) Do you properly understand risks arising from third party service providers? - (b) Do you undertake appropriate due diligence before engaging third party service providers? - (c) Do you assess third parties for cyber security or data protection risks? - (d) Do you build appropriate contractual obligations on third parties to take steps to keep data secure? - (e) If you use cloud storage, do you have appropriate contractual mechanisms to be notified quickly of potential security issues?

-Remote access/BYOD
+7. Remote access/BYOD

-- [a] Do you require multifactor authentication where appropriate? - (b) Do you allow remote access? - [c] If so, do you have the right software and controls in place to ensure it is secure? - [d] Do you have policies to secure mobile devices? - [e] Is data encrypted on mobile devices? - (f) Can mobile devices be remotely wiped? - [g] If you use BYOD, do you apply restrictions to maintain security?
+- (a) Do you require multifactor authentication where appropriate? - (b) Do you allow remote access? - (c) If so, do you have appropriate software and controls in place to ensure it is secure? - (d) Do you have appropriate policies to secure mobile devices? - (e) Is data encrypted on mobile devices? - (f) Can mobile devices be remotely wiped? - (g) If you use BYOD, do you apply appropriate restrictions to personal use to maintain security?